Citation, DOI and article data

-Imaging findings are best categorised by the system rather than by modality.
+Imaging findings are best categorized by the system rather than by modality.
 Most features are relatively non-specific but may suggest the diagnosis in the correct clinical setting.

 Bone involvement in mastocytosis can be either lytic, sclerotic or mixed 4,5.
 Diffuse involvement tends to be more common 11.
 Usually, the radiographic appearance is that of sclerosis involving primarily the axial skeleton and the ends of the long bones.
-In some patients, there is generalised osteoporosis with the risk of pathological fractures.
+In some patients, there is generalized osteoporosis with the risk of pathological fractures.

 - peptic ulcer disease